Assessment & Remediation

 3e provides comprehensive assessment and remediation services.
 Our staff includes Professional Engineers, Professional Geologists, Licensed Asbestos and Lead Inspectors, Licensed Asbestos Project Monitors, Management Planners and Abatement Designers.
 3e is an ideal teaming partner for projects requiring Phase I and II Environmental Site Assessments for individual parcels as well as large linear projects such as transportation corridors, pipeline alignments, and water and sewer corridors.
 3e provides a variety of services for our clients and teaming partners:

 - Phase I and II Environmental Site Assessments

-- Industrial Hygiene Surveys for Asbestos, Lead, Radon, Mold, Noise and Indoor Air Quality
+- Environmental Testing for Asbestos, Lead, Radon, Mold, Legionella, Noise and Indoor Air Quality

 - Brownfields Services